Slicing Unbalanced Optimal Transport: Background

-In this paper, we mainly focus on the \emph{GHK setting}, both theoretically and computationally.
-It corresponds to \eqref{eq:primal-uot} with $\Cd(x,y)=||x-y||^2$, $\D_{\phi_i}=\rho_i\KL$, leading to $\phi_i^\circ(x)=\rho_i(1-e^{-x/\rho_i})$. $\UOT(\al, \be)$ is known to be computationally intensive \cite{pham20a}, thus motivating the development of methods that can scale to dimensions and sample sizes encountered in ML applications.
+Based on \Cref{prop:strong_duality_uot}, one can compute $\UOT(\al, \be)$ by optimizing a pair of continuous functions $(f,g)$.
+However, $\UOT(\al, \be)$ is known to be computationally intensive \citep{pham20a}, which motivates the development of methods able to scale to the large dimensions and sample sizes encountered in ML applications.